Structural Inequality and Population Health

 I also use administrative data from DHS, acquired through FOIA requests, to further examine US immigration law enforcement.
 Publications from this project include:

 - Patler, Caitlin.
-In press.
+2024.
 “Blurring the Borders of Reentry: Socioeconomic Reintegration among Noncitizens following Release from Immigration Detention.”
-Social Problems
+Social Problems.

 - Saadi, Altaf, Caitlin Patler, and Maria-Elena de Trinidad Young.
-In press.
+2021.
 “Cumulative Risk of Immigration Prison Conditions on Health Outcomes among Detained Immigrants in California.”
 Journal of Racial and Ethnic Health Disparities.
+29: 1-15.

 - Patler, Caitlin and Altaf Saadi.
 2021.
 “Risk of Poor Outcomes with COVID-19 Among Detained Immigrants: A Cross-sectional Study.”
 Journal of Immigrant and Minority Health.
 23(4): 863-866.

-- Patler, Caitlin, Altaf Saadi, Maria-Elena de Trinidad Young, and Konrad Franco.* In press.
-“Release from US Immigration Detention May Improve Physical and Psychological Stress and Health: Results from a Two-Wave Panel Study in California.”
+- Patler, Caitlin, Altaf Saadi, Maria-Elena de Trinidad Young, and Konrad Franco.* “Release from US Immigration Detention May Improve Physical and Psychological Stress and Health: Results from a Two-Wave Panel Study in California.”
 Social Science & Medicine-Mental Health.
+1: 1-11.

 - Gonzalez, Gabriela and Caitlin Patler.
 2021.
 “The Educational Consequences of Parental Immigration Detention.”
 Sociological Perspectives.
 64(2): 301-320.